-Ramsey et al (2012) found that clinicians had not received training and only had basic knowledge of domestic violence.
-Clinicians were often not prepared to ask relevant questions about domestic violence or make referrals if the woman disclosed.
-Findings suggested that women were not asked about possible domestic violence even when the women presented with injuries.
+Ramsey et al. (2012) found that clinicians had not received training and only had basic knowledge.

+Clinicians were often not prepared to ask relevant questions or make referrals if the woman disclosed domestic violence.
+Finding suggested that women were not asked about possible domestic violence even when presenting with injuries.
 Health professionals need to provide support and remain non-judgemental in their response to disclosures of domestic violence.
 They need:-

-- •Confidence in recognising abuse and responding appropriately. - •Skills of assessment and how to raise and talk about the issue with women. - •Knowledge of how to make referrals to other agencies. - •Training around the ongoing support of women.
+- •Confidence in recognising abuse and responding appropriately. - •Skills of assessment and how to raise and talk about the issue with women. - Knowledge of how to make referrals to other agencies. - Training around the ongoing support of women.